Review of The Framery (formerly Liingo Eyewear): How Do They Compare with Warby Parker?

 2. Enter your shipping address.

 3. Enter your credit card information.
-(Liingo Eyewear requires credit or debit card details even though the trial is free.
+(The Framery requires credit or debit card details even though the trial is free.
 They promise that, “you won’t be charged unless you don’t return the frames.”)

-Overall, I found that ordering Liingo’s try-at-home kit was straightforward, easy, and hiccup-free.
+Overall, I found that ordering The Framery’s try-at-home kit was straightforward, easy, and hiccup-free.

 In particular, they designed the home try on kit box to be extremely easy to seal back up and return.

-Assessing Liingo Eyewear’s selection of frames and user experience
+Assessing The Framery’s selection of frames and user experience

-Scrolling through the selections, my first impression was that Liingo’s glasses are attractive and occasionally unique, though they rely heavily on black, dark brown and tortoise shades.
-There aren’t very many pops of color among Liingo’s frames.
+Scrolling through the selections, my first impression was that The Framery’s glasses are attractive and occasionally unique, though they rely heavily on black, dark brown and tortoise shades.
+There aren’t very many pops of color among their frames.

 Some competitors like Zenni Optical allow customers to filter by very specific dimensions of frame height and width and arm length.
 That granularity is extremely useful to narrow down the universe of glasses that fit.

-That said, Liingo shines with a virtual try on option that uses your computer’s camera and a pretty nifty “find my fit” tool that utilizes the dimensions of a pair of glasses you own already to uncover glasses of similar sizes on its site.
+That said, The Framery shines with a virtual try on option that uses your computer’s camera and a pretty nifty “find my size” tool to uncover glasses that fit you on its site.

-You can also filter by the color of the frames and by glasses that Liingo categorizes as appropriate for the shape of your face (round, oval, heart or square).
+You can also filter by the color of the frames and by glasses that The Framery categorizes as appropriate for the shape of your face (round, oval, heart or square).

-First impressions: Receiving Liingo Eyewear’s Home Try on Kit
+First impressions: Receiving The Framery’s Home Try on Kit

 For my home try on kit, I selected five frames: Maddox in Matte Bugundy, Maddox Small in Tortoise, Moab in Eggplant, Murray in Tortoise Slate and Payson.